 Award drains

-Award drains were created under the Ditches and Water Courses Act and were so named because the work of construction was "awarded" to persons along the ditch.
-Ditches were constructed for nearly a century under this Act.
-There are a great many in Ontario.
-The act was repealed June 1, 1963.
+Award drains are agricultural drainage systems that were created under the Ditches and Water Courses Act.
+They were named because the work of construction was "awarded" to property owners along the ditch.

 Physically, an award drain may look like any other drain.
 It can be a ditch or a pipe of some type.